pachyderm/pachyderm/doc/docs/master/reference/pachctl/pachctl_debug_profile.md

 ```
   -d, --duration duration   Duration to run a CPU profile for. (default 1m0s)
   -h, --help                help for profile
+      --pachd               Only collect the profile from pachd.
+  -p, --pipeline string     Only collect the profile from the worker pods for the given pipeline.
+  -w, --worker string       Only collect the profile from the given worker pod.
 ```

 ### Options inherited from parent commands